bokkypoobah/FixedSupplyTokenFactory/README.md

 ### Can I deploy my own fixed supply token contract without paying the fee?

 This factory is just a convenient method of deploying vanilla fixed supply token contracts, and this deployment can be completed within 3 minutes.
 Ethereum wallets can utilise this factory to deploy fixed supply token contracts for their users.
+The fee is charged for this convenience.

 You can always deploy a fixed supply token contract like [https://github.com/bokkypoobah/Tokens/blob/master/contracts/FixedSupplyToken.sol](https://github.com/bokkypoobah/Tokens/blob/master/contracts/FixedSupplyToken.sol) yourself to avoid this Factory's `minimumFee`, but then you will have to check, deploy and verify the source code yourself.